 Organize Your Workflow

 Organizing your clips properly will allow you to find the footage you need easily.
 Firstly, you should create a file structure.
 You can create a different folder for clips used in different stages of video production.
-The clips and audio tracks must be named appropriate to keep them in order.
-You can use different color code to identify different types of footage.
+The clips and audio tracks must be named appropriately to keep them in order.
+You can use different color codes to identify different types of footage.

-Through color coding, you can know in a glance what clips you have to work with.
-You can use color-coding to organize your main sequences such as b roll, and video footage and audio.
+Through color coding, you can know at a glance what clips you have to work with.
+You can use color-coding to organize your main sequences such as b roll, and video footage, and audio.
 Each video component should be placed on the right track.
 Besides, you should avoid leaving random junk clips you don’t want to use at the end of the timeline.

 Avoid Cutting Too Early